Adi-Vat/Adi-Vat/README.md

 # Hello
 EEE/CSE student.
 I like making things from scratch to understand how they work.
-I try to avoid tutorials when exploring a subject for fun (particulary in [Excursions](https://github.com/Adi-Vat/Excursions/tree/main)) to maintain the curiosity that got me interested in the first place :)
+I avoid tutorials when exploring a subject for fun (particulary in [Excursions](https://github.com/Adi-Vat/Excursions/tree/main)) to maintain the curiosity that got me interested in the first place :)
 Mainly hardware/physics adjacent projects.
 I also work on Team Bath Heart as the head of the VR development subteam.
 I work primarily in C, C#, Python, and Arduino C++.